novica/jarl/docs/contributing-rule-example.md

 All diagnostics contain a `Violation` (we defined the one for `List2Df` just below the documentation), a range indicating where it is located in the code, and a `Fix` (which may be `Fix::Empty()` if there is no automatic fix).

 Finally, note that `Fix` has a field `to_skip: node_contains_comments(ast.syntax())`.
 This tells Jarl not to apply the automatic fix if the node in question contains a comment.
-Handling comments positions in automatic fixes is quite complicated so, for now, fixes are not applied if the node contains comment, e.g.:
+Handling comments positions in automatic fixes is quite complicated so, for now, fixes are not applied if the node contains a comment, e.g.:

 ```r
 # This code wouldn't be automatically fixed because we don't know where the